-- Allow the functions IupAppend and IupDetach to be used for dynamic creation of menus and IupTabs.

-- To allow IupShow after a IupPopup.

-- To show a border for visual location of VBOX, HBOX and FILL.
+- Allow the functions IupAppend and IupDetach to be used for dynamic creation of menus and IupTabs. - To allow IupShow after a IupPopup. - To show a border for visual location of VBOX, HBOX and FILL.
 Can be a dialog attribute.

-- Transform all controls into CPI controls, improve the possibility of implementing new drivers.

-- Flat button activated by mouse hover.

-- a gtk driver in Linux?

-- a wxWidgets driver?

-- a MacOS X driver

-- Reduce flicker when dialog is resized.

-- Change all comments in the source code to english.
-Add comments to the internal includes for Doxygen.

-- Attribute for boxes to retrieve the child controls like in IupLua.
-For now you should use IupGetNextChild and IupGetBrother.

-- Fix names of headers, initialization functions and libraries that do not have the "iup" prefix.

-- Improve the fullscreen policy.

-- Add a Tutorial section to the manual with some "simple" examples.

-- Install IUP in a GForge environment.
+Or most likely a function to display the layout. - Organize controls and driver initialization and management, improve the possibility of implementing new drivers. - A gtk driver in Linux. - A wxWidgets driver? - A MacOS X native driver? - Change all comments in the source code to english.
+Add comments to the internal includes for Doxygen. - Attribute for boxes to retrieve the child controls like in IupLua.
+For now you should use IupGetNextChild and IupGetBrother. - Fix names of headers, initialization functions and libraries that do not have the "iup" prefix. - A tutorial section in the documentation.
+Add more complete samples. - Flat button activated by mouse hover. - Improve the fullscreen policy.